 Responsa is an editorial column written by members of the Jewish Currents staff and reflects a collective discussion.
-This editorial appears in our Fall 2019 issue, out now!
-Subscribe to receive a copy in your mailbox.

 THIS SUMMER IN ICELAND, the country’s prime minister and a few dozen other government officials and scientists hiked to the site of Okjökull (Ok for short), a glacier that passed away four years ago.
 They held a memorial service on the naked rocks and affixed a plaque, with a message in Icelandic and English, to the ground.
 “Ok is the first Icelandic glacier to lose its status as a glacier,” the plaque explains.
 “In the next 200 years all our glaciers are expected to follow the same path.
 This monument is to acknowledge that we know what is happening and what needs to be done.
 Only you know if we did it.”

 As the plaque suggests, there is a lot we already know about the accelerated climate change that is coming.
 We know that it will occur even in the most optimistic scenario, which we are far from achieving.
 We know that it will entail devastating consequences everywhere, but especially in poor countries close to the equator, which will confront unprecedented droughts, floods, and heat waves; as a result, increasing waves of migrants will seek refuge in rich countries that are already experimenting with astoundingly cruel strategies to repel them.
 We know that a global transition from fossil fuels to renewable energy must happen now if we want to reduce the scale of the catastrophe, and that such a transition, if it is to be effective and just, must also include a shift toward socialism.